How To Fix A Seatbelt That Is Stuck? Very Easy Methods

 Firstly, you may have to pull the seat belt and release it to disengage it from auto-lock.
 You may have to find out how to release the seat belt auto-lock.
 If you find the seat belt buckled in, kindly unlatch it out of the cartridge and pull it carefully away from the seat to release the length some more.

 After that, you can release it and allow it to go back gradually into the form behind the car’s seat.
-If it fails to go back in, as usual, it could be that the belt is either twisted, tangled, or jam inside the retractor mechanism.
+If it fails to go back in, as usual, it could be that the belt is either twisted, tangled, or jammed inside the retractor mechanism.

 Step 2: Pry off the seatbelt mechanism’s plastic covers